tvolodimir/tvolodimir/README.md

 ### Hi there 👋
-I am a software engineer and my leading directions are all areas of JavaScript, Typescript, Node.js, Web Development, and Game Development.
-More details you can find [here](https://tvolodimir.github.io)

 <!--
 **tvolodimir/tvolodimir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.